fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     </p>

     <p>
     Decision trees are prone to overfitting.
-A deep-enough tree can potentially isolate each target value in one leaf, in which case the model predictions exactly match the target values observed during training, but are unlikely to provide a good approximation for new unseen data that was not used for training.
+A deep enough tree can potentially isolate each target value in one leaf, in which case the model predictions exactly match the target values observed during training, but are unlikely to provide a good approximation for new unseen data that was not used for training.
 Decision trees